ryanwi/snapblast/README.md

 - Login with your TeamSnap credentials
 - Choose one of your teams to call
-- Write a message and send it, it will be converted to voice and all players will be a call
+- Write a message and send it, it will be converted to voice and all players will get a call

 ## Built With